pierregermain/MyDrupal/d8/hello_world/Readme.md

 ## How do we create a custom block plugin easily?
  - We need one class, placed in the right namespace `Drupal\module_name\Plugin\Block`
  - We need to use annotations: `id` and `admin_label`
+ - Note that each kind of plugin needs some kind of annotations.

 Please have a look at our example in `/src/Plugin/Block`